 Tipping: 10 percent if the service charge is not included.

-Time: GMT+2 (GMT+3 from the last Sunday in March till the last Sunday in October).
+Time: GMT+2 (GMT+3 from the last Sunday in March to the last Sunday in October).

 Internet domain: .lt